annavesely/sumSome/README.md

 summary(res)
 ```

-The resulting ```sumSome``` object contains lower confidence bounds for the number of true discoveries and the TDP, as well as upper confidence bounds for the false discovery proportion (FDP).
+The resulting ```sumObj``` object contains lower confidence bounds for the number of true discoveries and the TDP, as well as upper confidence bounds for the false discovery proportion (FDP).

 ``` r
 discoveries(res) # lower confidence bound for the number of true discoveries